HCF Insurance: 2002 and beyond

 In November 2002 HCF acquired IOR Australia Pty Ltd, a registered health benefit organisation previously owned by IOR Friendly Society Limited.
 IOR had most of its policy holders in Victoria, Queensland and South Australia.

 In early 2007 HCF was caught providing personal information of its clients to McKesson Asia Pacific to use for promotional purposes.
 While many clients and the general public were not satisfied with the decision, ultimately the New South Wales Privacy Commissioner judged that HCF had not breached the Privacy Act 1988.

-In June 2007 HCF celebrated its 75-year anniversary.

 On 28 August 2008, the Board of Manchester Unity Australia Limited announced it had signed a Merger Implementation Deed (MID) in relation to a proposal for a $256 million merger with HCF.
 Manchester Unity members agreed to HCF merger on 15 December 2008.
 Manchester Unity became a wholly owned subsidiary of HCF on 24 December 2008.
 Manchester Unity ceased to be a registered health insurer under the Act immediately prior to 30 June 2011.